AirBaltic

-airBaltic, legally incorporated as AS Air Baltic Corporation, is the flag carrier of Latvia, with its head office on the grounds of Riga International Airport in Mārupe municipality near Riga.
-Its main hub is Riga, and it operates bases in Tallinn, Vilnius and Tampere.
+airBaltic, legally incorporated as AS Air Baltic Corporation, is the flag carrier of Latvia.
+Its head office are located on the grounds of Riga International Airport in Mārupe municipality near Riga.
+Its main hub is Riga, and it operates bases in Tallinn, Vilnius, Tampere and a seasonal base in Las Palmas launched in 2023.
+It is majority owned (87.97%) by the government of Latvia.
+It operates flights only on Airbus A220 aircraft.
+It operates a frequent-flyer programme, and offers food and drinks for purchase.